Evangelion: 3.0+1.0 Thrice Upon a Time: Updated release

 Internationally, Amazon Prime Video acquired exclusive streaming rights to the film; it was released in worldwide on August 13, 2021, excluding Japan.
 However, on July 20, 2021, Amazon Prime Video announced that it will also stream the film in Japan on the same day as its international release.
 It featured full re-dubbings of the previous Rebuild films, including several voice actors from the A.D.
 Vision and Manga Entertainment localizations of the original series and films, in place of the mostly new cast used in the Funimation adaptations of the Rebuild series and Netflix's adaptation of the series.
 Like Netflix's release, it also included a full re-translation by Khara's in-house translator, Dan Kanemitsu.

 GKIDS acquired the rights for theatrical releases of the film in North America.
-The film was released in the United States on IMAX in select theaters on November 30, 2022 followed by a nationwide release on December 6, 8, and 11.
+The film was released in the United States on IMAX in select theaters on November 30, 2022, followed by a nationwide release on December 6, 8, and 11.
+It was released in the United Kingdom by All The Anime on October 6, 2023.